-Of course, they’re not of the best overall quality, and that’s especially true when held up to modern editions.
+Of course, they’re not of the best overall quality, primarily when held up to modern editions.
 (Think poor centering, blurry images, and no autos.)

 The 2007 Topps Star Wars 30th Anniversary set was arguably the pinnacle at the time, until the 2015 SW-themed release which continued to build on the expanded universe.

 As always, we’d look to graded options when possible.
-For older cards, PSA is likely to be the preferred service, while BGS will probably handle the auto cards released in later years.
+PSA is likely to be the preferred service for older cards, while BGS will probably handle the auto cards released in later years.

 We love the long-term value of the 1977 Artoo-Detoo Topps Star Wars The Little Droid R2-D2 #3… if anyone has a PSA 10 or BGS 10 email email@example.com

 The card has a plain reverse, which is slightly disappointing, but the same is true for most cards from the set.